The STEPS programme is designed to develop the skills, attitudes and behaviours a young person needs to progress to their chosen next STEP.

 We will work with you to establish if your next STEP is further education, employment or an apprenticeship and agree the skills you will need to progress.

-Targets will be set, and these will be achieved through a range of activities that will include individual work, group work, enrichment activities, trips and visits, work experience and vocational tasters.
+Targets will be set, and these will be achieved through a range of activities that will include individual work, group work, enrichment activities, trips and visits, and employability activities.

-You will have a personal tutor, a youth worker and a mentor to support you to succeed.
+You will have a support network that might include a personal tutor, youth worker, mentor and educational support workers.

 You will produce a portfolio of evidence to demonstrate the achievement of personal targets.
-This will be regularly reviewed with your tutor and mentor.
+This will be regularly reviewed with your teachers.

 You will also sit a maths and English exam.